 F20 with standard spot and reflection probe

 Elemental silicon can exist in amorphous and crystalline forms, and in between these two extremes as partially-crystallized silicon.
-The partially-crystallized form of silicon is often called polycrystalline silicon, or polysilicon for short.
+The partially-crystallized form of silicon has a variety of names and may be referred to as polycrystalline silicon, polysilicon, poly-Si, multicrystalline silicon, or mc-Si.

 The optical constants (n and k) of amorphous and polysilicon are unique to the deposition conditions and must be measured for an accurate thickness measurement.
 Roughness and possible grading of the silicon film crystallinity must also be taken into account and be measured along with thickness.